 If a show is rated by our reviewer as less than recommended, we do not publish the review.
 We do offer private feedback to shows that are less than recommended.
-By filling in this form, you agree to that policy.

 Review Terms and Conditions

 FringeReview seeks to celebrate the good in theatre.

 Our reviews policy can be found on our web site..

 FringeReview does not guarantee to review all shows who apply for a review.

 Reviews are copyright of FringeReview but gives permission for reviews to be quoted for publicity purposes as long as the review is identified as a FringeReview review.

 All FringeReview reviewers carry appropriate I.D